 East Capital Real Estate shall act as an active, engaged and responsible property owner and landlord.
 This includes close interaction with various stakeholders for improving the sustainability profile of the property and increasing awareness of sustainability in the real estate sector.
-We aim to guide the tenants in sustainable building use and have developed ESG related lease criteria in agreements.
-Besides, we need to ensure the health and wellbeing of occupiers in our building and do this via ESG scorecard assessment, which helps us identify areas of improvements, BREEAM certifications as well as tenant satisfaction surveys.
-We have a supplier code of conduct in place to ensure our service providers' compliance to standards and regulations.
+We aim to guide the tenants in sustainable building use and have developed ESG-related lease criteria in lease agreements.
+Besides, we need to ensure the health and wellbeing of occupiers in our building and do this via ESG scorecard assessment, which helps us identify areas of improvements, sustainability or healthy building certifications, as well as tenant satisfaction surveys.

+We have a supplier code of conduct in place to ensure our service providers' compliance with standards and regulations.
 We participate in global benchmarks, various sector events and report to investors and banks in an effort to create more awareness, clarity and comparability between asset managers.
-We aim to develop our local communities and participate in children and youth support programs.
-We also ensure that our employees are treated equally and have good working conditions, by enforcing HR policies and conducting employee satisfaction surveys.
+We foster the development of our local communities by actively participating in children and youth support programs that promote access to education and recreation.